Incorporating Multiple Cluster Centers for Multi-Label Learning: Experiments

-In order to get a persuasive comprehensive performance evaluation, we collect 15 real-world multi-label data sets for experimental analysis, all datasets can be downloaded from the MULAN\footnote{\url{http://mulan.sourceforge.net/datasets.html}} and MEKA\footnote{\url{https://sourceforge.net/projects/meka/files/Datasets/}}.
+In order to get a persuasive comprehensive performance evaluation, we collect 15 real-world multi-label datasets for experimental analysis, all datasets can be downloaded from the MULAN\footnote{\url{http://mulan.sourceforge.net/datasets.html}} and MEKA\footnote{\url{https://sourceforge.net/projects/meka/files/Datasets/}}.
 For each data set $\mathcal{D}$, we denote by $|\mathcal{D}|$, $dim(\mathcal{D})$, $L(\mathcal{D})$, and $F(\mathcal{D})$ the number of examples, number of dimensions (features), number of class labels, and feature type, respectively.
 In addition, following~\cite{hou2016multi,zhang2018feature}, the properties of each data set are further characterized by several statistics, including label cardinality $LCard(\mathcal{D})$, label density $LDen(\mathcal{D})$, distinct label sets $DL(\mathcal{D})$ and proportion of distinct label set $PDL(\mathcal{D})$.
 The detailed definitions of these multi-label statistics can be found in~\cite{read2011classifier}.
-Table~\ref{dataset} reports the detailed information of all the data sets.
-According to $|\mathcal{D}|$, we divide the data sets into two parts: the regular-scale data sets for $|\mathcal{D}|<5000$ and the large-scale data sets for $|\mathcal{D}|\geq 5000$.
+Table~\ref{dataset} reports the detailed information of all the datasets.
+According to $|\mathcal{D}|$, we divide the datasets into two parts: the regular-scale datasets for $|\mathcal{D}|<5000$ and the large-scale datasets for $|\mathcal{D}|\geq 5000$.
 For each data set, we randomly sample 80\% examples to form the training set, and the remaining 20\% examples belong to the test set.
 We repeat such sampling process for 10 times, and record the mean prediction value with the standard deviation.